-Goal 2: Create positive inte 0 wareness among students, faculty, and s taff on campus.
-Timeline for meeting goal v within the diversity plar n: Continious Detail all Implementation Initiatives for this goal.
-Metrics to measure how progress of each initiative is being evaluated Data to demonstrate where progress has been achieved / Indicators of Success Areas where continuous improvement is needed Infuse international and diversity awareness in the curriculum (Academic Affairs) Infuse diversity awareness into curriculum of selected programs Counseling, Education, Nursing, Psychology and Social Work include courses in cultural awareness and diversity Not applicable Encourage participation in the China Study Abroad Program Number of students participating in the China Study Abroad program Over 30 students have participated in the program to date.
-Expansion of study abroad opportunities.
-To increase student diversity, Department of Fine and Performing Arts seeks to target selected schools for recruitment.
-Form a collaborative relationship with two area high schools that have potential to become feeder schools for DFPA programs.
+Section I - Table 2: Reporting ng of Institutional Goal 2 Goal 2: Create positive inte ractions and cultural a wareness among students, faculty, and s taff on campus.
+Timeline for meeting goal v within the diversity plar n: Continious Т T Detail all Implementation Initiatives for this goal.
+Metrics to measure how progress of each Data to demonstrate where progress has been achieved / Indicators of Success Areas where continuous improvement is needed initiatives for this goal. initiative is being achieved / indicators of Success improvement is needed evaluated Infuse international and diversity awareness in the curriculum (Academic Affairs) Infuse diversity awareness Counseling, Not applicable into curriculum of selected Education, Nursing, programs Psychology and Social Work include courses in cultural awareness and diversity Encourage participation in Number of students Over 30 students have participated in the Expansion of study the China Study Abroad participating in the program to date. abroad opportunities.
+Program China Study Abroad To increase student diversity, program Form a collaborative Progress not achieved in 2016-17 Recruitment strategies Department of Fine and relationship with two Progress not achieved in 2010-17 need revamping.
+Performing Arts seeks to area high schools that need revamping. target selected schools for have potential to Increase community recruitment. become feeder engagement. schools for DFPA programs.
 Host high school and/or community college invitationals at BSU FPAC.
-Progress not achieved in 2016-17 Recruitment strategies need revamping.
-Increase community engagement.
-Increase College of Business student awareness of Wall Street employment opportunities Annual National Association of Securities Professionals HBCU annual business lunch in NYC Bowie State University was the largest group in attendance.
+Increase College of Business Annual National Bowie State University was the largest student awareness of Wall Association of group in attendance.
+Street employment Securities Professionals HBCU opportunities annual business lunch in NYC 1410 I . į